-Lastly, it has been shown by Joseph Thomson that the surface of contact between two non-conducting substances, such as sealing-wax and glass, is the seat of a difference of potentials.
+Lastly, it has been shown by Prof. J. J. Thomson that the surface of contact between two non-conducting substances, such as sealing-wax and glass, is the seat of a

 74. Magneto-electricity.-Electricity, in the form of currents flowing along in wires, can be obtained from magnets by moving closed conducting circuits in their neighbourhood.
 As this source of electricity yields currents rather than statical charges of electricity, the account of it is deferred to Lesson XXXVI.